ricoandreaslepp/CTF/index.md

 ## **Vigenère Cipher**
 We're given the key <code>blorpy</code> and the encoded flag <code>gwox{RgqssihYspOntqpxs}</code> and we just got to perform a simple decipher.

+Another challenge that's very simple to solve using CyberChef, but I decided to try and implement a Vigenère decipher in Python by hand.

+First you need the Vigenère square, since there are lower and uppercase letters in the cipher I decided to have both lower and uppercase squares as well.

+After creating the squares just work it back from the given key and cipher.

+Eventually we end up with <code>flag{CiphersAreAwesome}</code>